What is Ground Rent?

 Ground rent is the annual amount payable to the freeholder (known as the freeholder interest) in return for the granting of a long lease.
-It is also an investment vehicle for large ground rent investment companies.
+It is also a freeholder investment vehicle.

 The value of ground rent is a multiple of the current amount and depends on the following:

 - How many years are left unexpired on the lease;

 - Any future increases in the level of ground rent, (either fixed or geared through the rent review clauses);